THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 “Lead me, follow me, or get out of my way.” – George S. Patton.

-Great leaders are also great followers.
-The greatest leaders in history started as followers.
-The worst leaders in history may be those who never learned to appreciate the other side of the coin.
-Failing to understand what it is like to follow, they developed into tyrants that are incapable of compassion, empathy, or cooperation.
+The worst leaders in history may have never learned to appreciate the other side of the coin.
+Failing to understand what it is like to follow, they become tyrants incapable of compassion, empathy, or cooperation.

 Great leaders know when to step aside and follow.